Jaspacito/DTFF2022_Final_Test/README.md

 - use test repo first, officially commit maybe once a week

-4. Create well-documented database, with update methods
+4. Create well-documented database, with update methods. (a well maintained data management routine: the data itself is well described, and a database is organized, with upstream and ownstream functions implemented)

 - use Docker tocreate and manage database would have extra bonus